Platform Overview¶

 Responsibility Chain¶

-bijux-proteomics-foundationstabilizes schema meaning, identifiers, and deterministic serializationbijux-proteomics-coredefines program models, lifecycle rules, and gate semanticsbijux-proteomics-knowledgetracks claims, confidence, and contradiction statebijux-proteomics-intelligenceturns those inputs into scores, recommendations, and explanationsbijux-proteomics-labmaps decisions into assay planning and outcome handlingbijux-proteomics-runtimeexecutes, replays, and exposes operator-facing runtime surfacesagentic-proteinspreserves legacy runtime entrypoints while callers migrate
+bijux-proteomics-foundationstabilizes schema meaning, identifiers, and deterministic serializationbijux-proteomics-coredefines benchmark assets, program models, scientific lifecycle rules, workflow contracts, and benchmark-backed review seamsbijux-proteomics-knowledgetracks claims, confidence, and contradiction state together with grounded biological context and literature supportbijux-proteomics-intelligenceturns those inputs into scores, recommendations, explanations, and downgrade-aware review posturebijux-proteomics-labmaps decisions into assay planning and outcome handlingbijux-proteomics-runtimeexecutes, replays, verifies reruns, and exposes operator-facing runtime proof surfacesagentic-proteinspreserves legacy runtime entrypoints while callers migrate

 bijux-proteomics-runtime governs execution, replay, and operator-facing runtime behavior while agentic-proteins remains the compatibility bridge.